 - All submitted papers, reviews, rebuttals, meta-reviews, and decisions will be publicly posted on the ESWC 2020 web site upon final notification, including reviewer names.
 Comments, revisions to reviews (aside of the main update after the rebuttal) as well as confidential remarks to SPC will not be published.

-- The authors can opt in or out of being known by the reviewers reviewers (i.e., submissions can be anonymous)
+- The authors can opt in or opt out of being known by the reviewers (i.e., submissions can be anonymous).
+The submissions of authors who opt to be anonymous as well as the corresponding reviews will not be published on the website.

 - SPC and PC members will be made public by default after final notification.
 However, PC members can also explicitly opt-out.